Kevin Shepherd: Profile

 During the 1990s I lived in Moray, Scotland, and was there in a position to survey “new age” trends relating to the Findhorn Foundation, which I declined to join.
 This organisation preached unconditional love and "global village" paradise, and yet afflicted dissidents with suppression.
 Commercial "workshop" mysticism is not a viable prospect, and ecological science is realistically out of place in such a market.
 Some of my conclusions were expressed in the book Pointed Observations (2005), which has the sub-title of Critical reflections of a citizen philosopher on contemporary pseudomysticism, alternative therapy, David Hume, Spinoza, and other subjects.

 From the far north, I moved back to England, thereafter undertaking the temporary self-publishing venture called Citizen Initiative.
 Time has moved on, and that phrase now signifies an internet activity, extending to six websites.
-The Citizen Initiative website went online August 31st, 2007, after I had been persuaded that the internet can be a means of providing relevant information, whatever the distractions predominating.
+The Citizen Initiative website went online August 31st, 2007, after I was persuaded that the internet can be a means of providing relevant information, whatever the distractions predominating.
+The internet is also a hazard which can produce misinformation, as I discovered when becoming the target of a sectarian troll and cyberstalker who gained temporary influence on Wikipedia.
+See my response to defamation at Not Exposed.

 The following is a list of my other websites and the dates of commencement: